 I Hate Debt, But the Reasons Why Might Surprise You

 I hate debt.
 I think it's lousy.
-It takes away your cash, it limits your creativity, it hampers living beneath your means, and debt lines the pockets of someone else.
+It takes away your cash, it limits your creativity, it hampers living beneath your means, and debt lines the pockets of lenders.

-And I'm not saying I hate debt from a moral high ground—I've carried debt before.
+And I'm not saying I hate debt from a moral high ground—like a lot of people, I've carried debt before.
 No, this is about the simple fact that debt restricts your freedom.
 But, don't just take my word for it.

 Let's take a look at debt through the lens of the YNAB Method.
 These rules, after all, form the foundation of a method that is really successful for me and so many others.